-- 14. The Receiver continues to execute on its plan to reduce expenses and focus efforts on monetizing assets.
-Simultaneously, the Receiver has completed a substantial forensic investigation of the Receivership Entities' and evaluation of claims appearing from such investigation and prepared an initial Forensic report for this Court.
+14. The Receiver continues to execute on its plan to reduce expenses and focus efforts on monetizing assets.
+Simultaneously, the Receiver has completed a substantial forensic investigation of the Receivership Entities and evaluation of claims appearing from such investigation and prepared an initial Forensic report for this Court.
 The Receiver terminated the employees of PSW's after previously closing its physical offices in Austin, Texas in early 2024.
-The Receiver and its professionals are limiting effort to activity that is expected to produce net cash returns to the Receivership.
-Those activities are primarily responding to legal challenges, completing and selling remaining homes, selling the remaining assets, and pursuing claims.
+The Receiver and its professionals are limiting efforts to activity that is expected to produce net cash returns to the Receivership.
+Those activities are primarily supporting legal activity, completing and selling the remaining home, selling the remaining assets, and pursuing claims.

-- 15. The timing of the PSW RE/ StoryBuilt ("StoryBuilt") receivership wind down is dependent on monetizing the remaining assets, settling outstanding claims, and requesting court approval of a distribution of the assets.
+15. The timing of the PSW RE/ StoryBuilt ("StoryBuilt") receivership wind down is dependent on monetizing the remaining assets, settling outstanding claims, and requesting court approval of a distribution of the assets.
 The remaining assets are primarily:

 - a.
-Cash and receivables
+Cash and accounts receivable.

 - b.
-Note receivable from HomBase sale
+Note receivable from HomBase sale.

 - c.
-Sales tax and other refunds
+Property tax and other refunds.

 - d.
-Four (4) single family homes in the Austin area
+One single family home in the Austin area

 - e.
-Minority interests in 3 Joint Ventures
+Minority interests in two Joint Ventures

 - f.
-Litigation claims
+Existing and future litigation claims

-- 16. The Receiver plans to complete the sale of the remaining real estate assets, complete the construction and sale of the remaining single-family homes, provide this Court a final report and recovery estimate, and recommend a distribution plan for Court approval for when and if funds become available.
-The Receiver will then propose a structure to allow the

-pursuit of claims for the Estate's benefit, review of claims filed by creditors and investors, monitor the Joint Venture Projects, and collect and distribute cash according to the Court-approved distribution plan.
-This operating structure could extend to multiple years if recoveries extend materially e.g. to allow Joint Venture Projects to be developed.
+16. The Receiver plans to complete the sale of the remaining real estate assets, complete the construction and sale of the remaining single-family homes, provide this Court a final report and recovery estimate, and recommend a distribution plan for Court approval for when and if funds become available.
+The Receiver will then propose a structure to allow the pursuit of claims for the Estate's benefit, review of claims filed by creditors and investors, monitor the Joint Venture Projects, and collect and distribute cash according to the Court-approved distribution plan.
+This operating structure could extend to multiple years if recoveries extend materially e.g., to allow Joint Venture Projects to be developed.
 The administrative costs would be sharply reduced in that case.
 Primarily oversight of outstanding claims or receivables and the Receiver does not anticipate the need for regular hearings, regular attorney time, or regular administrative time.